yashjariwala/YaruisFrontEnd/README.md

 - The recommended products on the single product page displays automatically without pressing a button.

 - In the list of products page it is possible to sort by name or price.

+- The recommended products does not show the same product in the list as to the product on the single product page.

 ## Project made by Yash Jariwala